PFTL/website/content/blog/34_monkey_patching.rst

 :tags: functions, methods, monkey patching, replacing, extending, mutable, immutable

 Monkey patching is a technique that allows you to alter the behavior of objects at runtime.
 Even though it can be a very useful feature, it can also make your code much harder to understand and debug, and therefore you have to be careful with how you implement monkey patching.
-In this article we are going to see some examples on how you can use monkey patching to solve quickly specific problems.
+In this article, we are going to see some examples of how you can use monkey patching to solve quickly specific problems.
 We are also going to discuss the consequences of monkey patching in the context of larger projects.

-Monkey patching is tightly related to the idea of `mutablity in Python <{filename}17_mutable_and_immutable.rst>`_.
+Monkey patching is tightly related to the idea of `mutability in Python <{filename}17_mutable_and_immutable.rst>`_.
 Custom objects are mutable, and therefore their attributes can be replaced without creating a new copy of the object.
 To quickly recap those ideas, we can do the following:

 .. code-block:: python